 That said, halalfoodhunt.com then accepts and endorses Muslim-owned stalls only if the boss is Muslim.
 Muslim staff alone is not enough to account for halal because a Muslim staff is not responsible for the purchasing decisions of the ingredients sold in the stall.
 Therefore, we only hold the owner accountable for the halal status of their own stalls.

 Halalfoodhunt.com is first and foremost an online halal verification platform for halal-certified and muslim-owned businesses.
 We do this every day.
 We ensure that the restaurants that we publicise, share and write about are verified by us.

 For MUIS Halal-Certified:

-Verification is done by asking them to provide their Halal-Certificates as issued by MUIS, and we keep a soft copy of it in our records.
-We also routinely update our FRIENDS - the people who subscribe to our FRIENDS discount card that allows them to get discounts at more than 100 halal food places (link down below).
+Verification is done by asking them for their halal-certificates as issued by MUIS, and we keep a soft copy of it in our records.
+We also routinely update our FRIENDS – the people who subscribe to our FRIENDS discount card that allows them to get discounts at more than 100 halal food places (link down below).

 For Muslim-Owned Businesses:

 Muslim-Owned businesses are verified by asking them to submit their company details and particulars (including NRIC) to us.
 The owner then, has to sign a document to state that he or she will be responsible for the halal status of his or her food establishment, before we begin any marketing effort and sharing about their eatery on our social media platforms.